-One of the biggest misconceptions about modern-day yoga is that it's reserved for the lithe, flexible and/or wealthy.
+One of the biggest misconceptions about modern-day yoga is it's reserved for the lithe, flexible and/or wealthy.
 If you've ever thought to yourself "My body just doesn't bend that way" or "I don't have the money or time," we hear you.
 But trust us: There is a yoga practice for you.

 Video of the Day

 "My mission is to share the practice from a freedom perspective, giving you options and variations to enjoy the benefits of yoga no matter your age, size, abilities or experience," Tabilo says.
 "I invite you to explore and decide what feels good today.
 This way, the decisions you make on the mat translate to life in things like setting boundaries and showing up for yourself."

 Even more good news: Yoga doesn't have to take loads of time.
 You can get the brain and body benefits of yoga with just a few minutes each day.
 Keep scrolling for all the details on how to do just that in this month-long challenge.

 How the Yoga Challenge Works

 Each day, you'll do a single yoga pose.
-You'll hold it for 30 to 60 seconds at least twice throughout the day.
-Whenever you need a break from your desk, a minute away from the kids or a stretch in a particularly tight muscle, you can center yourself while moving your body and finding a bit of inner peace.
+You'll hold the pose for 30 to 60 seconds, twice a day — whenever you need a break from your desk, a minute away from the kids or a stretch in a particularly tight muscle.
+These poses help to center you while you move your body and find a bit of inner peace.

 "I want you to realize, 'Yes!
 I can practice yoga!'"
 Tabilo says.
 "And practice isn't only the contortions or acrobatics we commonly see portrayed on social media, there's so much more."

 Here are the 30 poses you'll do throughout the challenge.
 The words in parentheses are the Sanskrit names of the positions (aka asanas).
 For step-by-step instructions for how to do each of these poses, plus variations and modifications, visit the links below: